Signs of Erectile Dysfunction: How to Know If You Have ED

 - It is causing significant distress, anxiety, or affecting your relationships or quality of life

-- It is accompanied by other symptoms that may suggest an underlying health condition (reduced libido, fatigue, unexplained weight change)
+- It is accompanied by other symptoms suggesting an underlying health condition (reduced libido, unexplained fatigue, weight change)

 Signs and Symptoms of Erectile Dysfunction